-I’m currently reading a book titled “Democracy for Realists: …” It’s triggered a bemused fantasy about a series of “… for Realists: …” books.
-In the tradition of those “… for Idiots: …”
+I’m reading “Democracy for Realists: …” It has triggered a bemused fantasy about a series of “… for Realists: …” books.
+In the tradition of those “… for Idiots …”.

-I remember books stores.
-They had lots of shelf space for self help books.
-A popular genre.
 Let’s imagine some titles: Schooling for Realists, Vacations for Realists, Project management for Realists, Home brewing for Realists, Gardening for Realists.

-One take on self help books is that they are selling a treatment for stress.
+One take on self-help books is that they are selling a treatment for stress.
 Realism doesn’t sound like a miracle cure, more like chemo.